openwebbu/openwebbu-oldsite/README.md

 * run `npm run build` when you're ready to commit back up to the website (or if serve is being weird)
 * run `npm run serve` for quickly working on the site as that shows your edits live

+You will need to change a variable in `node_modules/@fortawesome/fontawesome-free/scss/_variables:

+`$fa-font-path:         "../node_modules/@fortawesome/fontawesome-free/webfonts" !default;`